sakuyaslove/CAP-Attendance-Shell/README.md

 ### 3. Run the Android app (emulator or device)

 1. Launch Android Studio, open the AVD Manager, and boot an emulator (Pixel 6 API 34 recommended).
-2. In a terminal run:
+2. In a terminal:

 ```bash
 npm run android
 ```

 Tips
-- Ensure an emulator is running or a device is connected (`adb devices`) before running the command.
+- Ensure an emulator is running or a device is connected (`adb devices`) before invoking the command.
 - Approve the camera permission the first time the Scan modal opens; the clipboard fallback still works if you decline.

 ### 4. Development workflow

-- `npm run start` launches Metro bundler if you prefer to run it manually.
+- `npm run start` launches Metro bundler if you want to run it separately.
-- Fast refresh, React DevTools, and Flipper integrations work out of the box.
+- Fast refresh, React DevTools, and Flipper integrations all work out of the box.

-## Testing and Quality Gates
+## Testing & Quality Gates

 | Command                | Description                                   |
 | ---------------------- | --------------------------------------------- |